HistoryThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

-Occurs mainly in adulthood.
-Occurrence in childhood is very rare and affects about 1% of all childhood mastocytosis cases.
+V.a. occurring in adulthood.
+Occurrence in childhood is very rare and affects about 1% of childhood mastocytosis cases.

 LocalizationThis section has been translated automatically.

-Preference of the trunk, also extremities, face is left out
+Preference for the trunk, also extremities, face is left out.

 Clinical featuresThis section has been translated automatically.